Neurologic Residency

 Laurie Neely, PT, DPT, NCS

-Laurie Neely is an Assistant Professor and the Director of Clinical Education in the Doctor of Physical Therapy Program at the University of Central Florida.
-She is the recipient of the Academy of Acute Care Physical Therapy’s Katherine Harris Educator Award.
+Laurie Neely is an Associate Professor Clinical Track and the Director of Clinical Education and Assistant Director of the Doctor of Physical Therapy Program at the University of Central Florida.
+She is the recipient of multiple teaching awards including the Academy of Acute Care Physical Therapy’s Katherine Harris Educator Award and the Florida Physical Therapy Association’s (FPTA) Award for Excellence in Academic Teaching.
 Neely is board certified by the American Board of Physical Therapy Specialties in Neurologic Physical Therapy and has over 10 years of clinical experience in the acute care setting with an emphasis on cardiopulmonary and neuro-trauma patient populations.
 She was the founder and a facilitator of the Annapolis Stroke Club at Anne Arundel Medical Center prior to relocating to Florida.
 She is active in campus wide interprofessional activities and community service and has presented at numerous state and national conferences on interprofessional education and clinical education including APTA’s CSM, NEXT and Educational Leadership Conference.
 She has been inducted to the Academy of Advance Item Writers of the Federation of State Boards of Physical Therapy and is a current member of the Exam Development Committee for the National Physical Therapy Examination.

 Clayton Stocker, PT, DPT, NCS, CBIS